OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 ![Tape install 1](../images/TERES-I/hardware/060.jpg) ![Tape install 2](../images/TERES-I/hardware/061.jpg)

-You must be careful about the orientation of the touchpad connector.
+Be careful to place the touchpad connector so that it faces the correct way!
-The exposed pins of the connector must be pointing UP.
+The exposed pins of the connector must be pointing **up**.

 ![Touchpad connector](../images/TERES-I/hardware/062.jpg)

-The touchpad snaps very tight to the upper side plastic.
+The touchpad snaps tightly to the upper side plastic.
-You should place it with on an even surface and make sure it is fully inserted.
+You should place the pastic cover on an even surface and make sure the touchpad connector is fully inserted.

 Next, turn over the cover and place **TERES-022-Touch-Cover** and **TERES-010-Touch-Btns** on top of the touchpad:

 ![TERES-022-Touch-Cover](../images/TERES-I/hardware/041.jpg) ![TERES-010-Touch-Btns](../images/TERES-I/hardware/017.jpg)

-The final result must look like these pictures:
+The final result looks like this:

 ![Keyboard top](../images/TERES-I/hardware/063.jpg) ![Keyboard bottom](../images/TERES-I/hardware/064.jpg)

+## Touchpad Buttons

 The next step is to attach the TERES printed circuit boards to the keyboard body.
 For this purpose use the **TERES-014-Screw-Set**.